trimlab/PLEO-Theater-Demo/Guide.md

 informative, and has incorrect information in some places.
 <http://bobthepleo.com/forums/> is a good resource for checking on
 questions you might have about PLEO.
 Search the programming and development boards.
-If there are any addition questions, send me an email at emvasey@mtu.edu
+If you have questions, send me an email at emvasey@mtu.edu.